 - Meerkat is a small animal with a slim body.

-- It has a broad head with pointed snout, small nostrils, and large eyes, the sockets of which covers about 20% of the skull.
+- It has a broad head with a pointed snout, small nostrils, and large eyes, the sockets of which cover about 20% of the skull.

 - They have a thin, slim tapering tail.